-Exports in 10 months reached more than 390 billion USD
+Exports in the first 10 months reached over $390 billion.

-In terms of import and export markets, the United States continues to be Vietnam's largest export market with a turnover of 126.2 billion USD.
-China is the largest import market with a turnover of 150.9 billion USD.
+Regarding import and export markets, the United States continues to be Vietnam's largest export market with a turnover of $126.2 billion.
+China is the largest import market with a turnover of $150.9 billion.

-In the context of global trade fluctuations, the Government has directed the Ministry of Industry and Trade and relevant agencies to implement solutions to help diversify the market.
-In Resolution 86 on implementing key tasks in the last months of the year, which has just been issued, the Government requires the completion of negotiations and signing of the Free Trade Agreement between Vietnam and the South American common market Mercosur and the Gulf Cooperation Council in the fourth quarter of this year.
+Amidst volatile global trade conditions, the Government has directed the Ministry of Industry and Trade and relevant agencies to implement solutions to diversify markets.
+In Resolution 86 on key tasks for the remaining months of the year, recently issued, the Government requires the completion of negotiations and signing of free trade agreements between Vietnam and the South American Mercosur and the Gulf Cooperation Council in the fourth quarter of this year.

 Source: https://vtv.vn/xuat-khau-10-thang-dat-hon-390-ty-usd-100251107105550183.htm